Skip to content

 2. Create or retrieve an API key from your Account -> Credentials page.

-3. Store your key secret in a .env file and do not commit it to version control (git).
+3. Store your API key secret in a .env file, while excluding it from being committed to version control.

 Configuration